 The Associated Development including a tower and a section of temporary access track are located in the vicinity of the deep peat near the periphery of the forestry in the west of the site and some micro-siting may be required to re-locate it to an area of thinner peat, if possible.
-The Proposed Development infrastructure including proposed substation and temporary works area (TWA) are located in a deforested area (spruce plantation) with overgrown grasses and discarded wood cutting noted.
+The Proposed Development infrastructure including proposed substation, permanent access tracks, temporary works area (TWA) and a SUDS attenuation pond are located in a deforested area (spruce plantation) with overgrown grasses and discarded wood cutting noted.
 The area has a very shallow peat profile, although only one probe reached depths greater than 1.0 m on the southern edge of the substation while all probes in the TWA recorded peat depths less than 1.0 m.

-The Permanent Access Track (the Proposed Development) linking the substation to the existing track generally lies on shallow peat, however one reading of 1.4 m was noted on the centre line and may require some micrositing to avoid.
+The Permanent Access Track (the Proposed Development) linking the substation and SUDS attenuation pond to the existing track generally lies on shallow peat, however one reading of 1.4 m was noted on the centre line and may require some micrositing to avoid.
 The Permanent Access Tracks in the east connecting two towers to the existing track were recorded to be in areas of peat less than 0.5m.
 Temporary track between towers was located mainly in areas less than 0.5m with only a localised area where peat was greater than 0.5m, with depths reaching almost 2.0m.

-Figure 3 Interpolated Peat Depths included in Appendix 1 illustrates the peat depths recorded across the Project, the distribution of peat deposits along the proposed access tracks and infrastructure.
+Figure 5 : Interpolated Peat Depths included in Appendix A illustrates the peat depths recorded across the Project, the distribution of peat deposits along the proposed access tracks and infrastructure.